-Actuant (NYS: ATU) beat estimates by $0.03 last quarter, and investors are hoping it can beat them again.
+Watch Actuant's (NYS: ATU) earnings report to see if it can beat analyst expectations for the third consecutive quarter.
 The company will unveil its latest earnings on Wednesday.
 Actuant is a global manufacturer and marketer of a range of industrial products and systems.

 What analysts say:

 Buy, sell, or hold?: The majority of analysts back Actuant as a buy.
-But with 66.7% of analysts rating it a buy, Actuant is still below the mean analyst rating of its nearest seven competitors, which average 75.7% buys.
+But with 66.7% of analysts rating it a buy, Actuant is still below the mean analyst rating of its nearest seven competitors, which average 78.4% buys.
 Analysts like Actuant better than competitor Sun Hydraulics overall.
 Zero out of two analysts rate Sun Hydraulics a buy compared to eight of 12 for Actuant.
-While analysts still rate the stock a moderate buy, they are a little more optimistic about it compared to three months ago.
+That rating hasn't budged in three months as analysts have remained steadfast in their opinion of the stock.

 What our community says:

-CAPS All-Stars are solidly backing the stock with 99.4% granting it an outperform rating.
-The community at large concurs with the All-Stars with 98.2% assigning it a rating of outperform.
-Fools are bullish on Actuant and haven't been shy with their opinions lately, logging 113 posts in the past 30 days.
+CAPS All-Stars are solidly supporting the stock, with 99.5% granting it an outperform rating.
+The community at large backs the All-Stars, with 98.2% assigning it a rating of outperform.
 Actuant has a bullish CAPS rating of five out of five stars that is about on par with the Fool community assessment.

 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.